Looking for free things to do in Chattanooga? Then look no further! Chattanooga has fun things to do for people of all ages.

 Chattanooga is full of attractions great for sightseeing, for free.
-Just don’t miss visiting its parks, mountains, and museums that are likely free or barely will cost you anything.
-Above is everything you need to know about the best places to go in Chattanooga – don’t miss checking them all out!
+The parks, mountains, and many of the museums are free.
+Above is everything you need to know about the best places to go in Chattanooga – don’t miss exploring them all.

-2. Are they any indoor activities to do in Chattanooga?
+2. Are there any indoor activities to do in Chattanooga?

 If you prefer a quiet place to spend time indoors, Chattanooga has museums, zoos, and aquariums for you to explore.
+Perfect for a rainy day.
 Start with Chickamauga National Military Park, the National Medal of Honor Museum, the Hunter Museum of American Art, then to Tennessee Aquarium and Chattanooga Zoo.

-These are the best places to go in Chattanooga when you just want to chill and feed your eyes and minds with knowledge and wonder.
+These are the best places to go in Chattanooga indoors.

-3. What to do during the night in Chattanooga?
+3. What to do at night in Chattanooga?

 The fun doesn’t end in Chattanooga at night!
 In fact, it can be even better to experience Chattanooga in the evening.
 Look out for events at the parks.
 You could hang out at Nightfall Concert Series, stroll at Walnut Street Bridge, or just have a simple picnic at Coolidge Park.

-4. What things should I do at Lookout Mountain?
+4. What should I do at Lookout Mountain?